Breaking: Rangers & Islanders Pulling Off Trade

 In an NHL rarity, the New York Rangers and New York Islanders are about to pull off a trade.
 According to a report from insider Vince Mercogliano of The Athletic, the Rangers will be sending pending unrestricted free agent defenceman Carson Soucy to the Isles.

-Soucy, 31, is in his second season with the Blueshirts, having been acquired at the trade deadline last season from the Vancouver Canucks.
+Soucy, 31, was in his second season with the Blueshirts, having been acquired at the trade deadline last season from the Vancouver Canucks.
 He's averaged 17:13 of ice time per night this year, with eight points in 46 games, and 66 blocked shots.

 Photo: © Kirby Lee-Imagn Images